verajosemanuel/SwimTheDataLake/content/post/2018-02-12-my-imposter-syndrome.md

 On a personal note, I must say this feeling is an old friend but funnily, it disappeared when I started working on Data Science as it "became" a working title some years ago (at the same time everyone around me started to feel they're frauds).

 The reason for this is I started working long time (looooong time) ago with tech teams, mainly on SysOps and Databases, and that time I was the weird addition to the team.
 Nobody could believe a Psychologist could be so skilled on database maintenance, relational design, and Business Intelligence tools.
 So back then, I felt sometimes very lonely.
-I've allways had to struggle and prove my worth.
+I've always had to struggle and prove my worth.
 Lucky me, I'm good at it.

 But now, let me say it in plain english: I'm happy as a clam (at high tide).